 While MEMS and IC design share aspects related to manufacturing, they differ in the impact manufacturing has on their design flows.
-In particular, the micro-fabrication processes for IC devices are standardized.
-IC components are fixed within a fabrication process, while MEMS components are not.
-For instance, a transistor (an IC component) is created out of specific layers implanted and deposited on the silicon substrate during the fabrication process, and these layers cannot be changed by the IC designer; but a mechanical beam component that is part of a MEMS design can be placed on any of several “mechanical” layers, and that layer is a design choice.
+IC components are standardized within a fabrication process while MEMS components are not.
+For instance, a transistor (an IC component) is created out of specific layers deposited on the silicon substrate during the fabrication process, and these layers cannot be changed by the IC designer; but a mechanical suspension beam that is part of a MEMS design can be placed on any of several “mechanical” layers, and that layer is a design choice.

-In addition, it is sometimes necessary to tailor the fabrication process to a particular MEMS device in order to achieve the design goals for the device.
-Thus, the fabrication process is an important “free parameter” in MEMS designs that often needs to be refined as the development progresses.
-The flexibility to change the description of the fabrication process is missing from conventional IC design environments.
-In addition, behavioral models of electrical IC components cannot be parameterized in terms of the process parameters.
-In MEMS design, the parameters of the process description can be varied as part of the design; thus, the models must be parameterized with respect to the process parameters.
+In addition, it is often necessary to tailor the fabrication process to a particular MEMS device in order to achieve the design goals for the device.
+Thus, the fabrication process is an important “free parameter” in MEMS designs that may be changed as development progresses.
+The flexibility to change the description of the fabrication process is required for MEMS design, but is missing from conventional IC design environments.

-The MEMS+ environment addresses the specific needs of MEMS designers by providing two builtd-in editors that are used to specify all relevant fab-specific data, the material editor and the process editor:
+The MEMS+ environment addresses the specific needs of MEMS designers by providing two integrated editors for specifying all process-specific data: the material editor and the process editor:

-The MEMS+ design environment gives the provider of the material and process database full control over which variables are to be exposed in the Innovator plug-in.
-The connection between the MEMS+ library components in Innovator and the fabrication data is established by a common layer property that allows the user to assign a given structure to one of more layer names:
+The relationship between the library components in Innovator and the fabrication data is established by a common layer property that allows the user to assign a given structure to one of more layer names:

-The separation of the materials and process data from the MEMS design and simulation environment allows the model to have process-related parameters whose specification is not fixed, but rather is tied by reference to the manufacturing process data.
+The separation of the materials and process data from the design entry environment allows the model to have process-related parameters whose specification is not fixed, but rather is tied by reference to the manufacturing process.

-- 3-D solid model creation is tied to MEMS manufacturing process
+- 3-D design entry is tied to the manufacturing process

-- The material data, process file and Innovator schematics are stored separate files using the standard XML format
+- The material data, process file and Innovator schematics are stored in separate text files using the standard XML format

 - Graphical variable definition and exposure